viniciusban/awesomemess.com/_posts/2019-07-30-represent-actions-in-rest.md

 One lesson I learned is: do not pick a side blindly.

-When someone asks you if your API is RESTful you may answer, likewise almost everything in life, "it depends" and start a conversation, not a war.
+When someone asks you if your API is RESTful you may answer "it depends", and start a conversation instead a war.

 For further reference, I selected some material you can or cannot agree with.
 Read them up to have your own opinion: